 Thirdly, the philosophy ignores the impact of the injustice and inequality entrenched in society through the centuries when none of the tenets of individualism were conceived or remotely adhered to.
 Allow me to explain.
 First of all, let’s ignore the scientific and logical flaws pointed out above, and for now suppose that we can fully accept the notion that a society in which everyone is free to choose their own path as long as they don’t impinge on the freedom of others will give rise to the most just distribution of wealth.
 And let us also suppose Western societies do indeed function in this manner.

 Even if we were to accept all this, we know that in the past no society was like this.
 Britain progressed very slowly, through a series of hard-won reforms, to become the society we know today.
-Throughout that evolution, following each reform no effort made to adjust and rectify the unequal and unjust distribution of wealth and privilege that had resulted from the previous functioning of society.
+Throughout that evolution, following each reform no effort was made to adjust and rectify the unequal and unjust distribution of wealth and privilege that had resulted from the previous functioning of society.
 Even if we could identify a hypothetical point in the social and political evolution of Britain when individual freedoms were fully respected by the government and the law, the path our society took from that point forward would still be determined by the distribution of wealth and power that existed when that point was reached.
 Without any effort to address previous injustices, the outcomes of that society once it embraces the philosophy of individualism would still be unjust, even by the standards of individualism.